Riau Malays: Origin

-The Riau Malay Empire was also a continuation of the Sriwijaya Empire heritage based on religion Buddhist.
+The Riau Malay kingdom was also a continuation of the Sriwijaya Empire heritage based on religion Buddhist.
 This is evidence of the discovery of Muara Takus Temple which is thought to be the center of the Srivijaya government, which has an architecture resembling the temples in India.
 Besides that, George Cœdès also found similarities in the structure of the Srivijaya government with the Malay sultanates of the 15th century.
 The Malay kingdom started from the 12th century Bintan-Tumasik Kingdom, followed by a period of Islamic Malay Sultanates.

 The earliest text that discusses the Malay world is Sulalatus Salatin or what is known as Sejarah Melayu by Tun Sri Lanang, in 1612.
 According to the book, Seguntang Hill is the place where The Sapurba came, whose descendants were scattered throughout the Malay World.
 Sang Mutiara became king in Tanjungpura and Sang Nila Utama became king of Bintan before finally moving to Singapore.